jreakin/ffe-investigation/ffe-investigation-site/docs/blog/posts/new_directors.md

     - Combined, the Coolidge couple will earn nearly $180,000
     - The previous director, Kevin Manley, earned about $91,000 with 33+ years of experience

-    The generous salary placement appears suspicious and seems to lack transparency, especially given the documented issues with accessing official documentation.
+    The generous salary placement appears suspicious and seems to lack transparency, especially given the documented issues with accessing official Board of Education minutes and reports.

 <br>

 ## FCS Administrators Continue to Have Contempt for FFE

-**A recent Homecoming event at Findlay High School has sparked controversy and renewed concerns about the treatment of students and alumni, particularly those associated with the Findlay Fighting Farmers (FFE) organization.**
+**A recent Homecoming event at Findlay High School has sparked controversy and renewed concerns about the treatment of students and alumni, particularly those associated with the Findlay First Edition (FFE) organization.**
 !!! tip inline end "Context"
     *This information is based on information gathered from various sources, including eyewitness accounts and social media discussions.
 Further investigation may be necessary to fully understand the situation.*
 A former FFE member, returning to their alma mater for Homecoming, found themselves at the center of an unexpected and unpleasant encounter with FHS principal, Megan Simon.
 The alumnus, eager to participate in the festivities, was allegedly pressured to change their red FFE shirt due to a perceived violation of the school's "blue and gold" theme.
 This follows the pattern previously discussed around [employees, students, and parents](../../sections/Key%20Information%20from%20the%20PIR.md#3-derogatory-comments-about-ffe-personnel) who have shown support for FFE in the presence of or communication with FCS administrators.